The Green Deal Newport

 On 31/3/20 all "no cost" exemptions will be deleted from the Exemption Register.
 Full Stop!

-You must be able to show that you have spent at least £3,000 in an attempt to bring the EPC rating of the property up to an E in order to re-register an exemption.
+You must be able to show that you have spent at least £3,500 in an attempt to bring the EPC rating of the property up to an E in order to re-register an exemption.
+THERE ARE 5 TYPES OF EXEMPTIONS IN TOTAL.

 Until then Landlords may be exempt when: